Skip to navigation Skip to content

 Each time a care record/event is finalised/accepted, Cuba will determine its effect on the assessment by considering the accepted care determinations in order of the date of the care event (oldest to youngest), regardless of the order they were notified.

-Note: there will be circumstances where the system does not apply the correct legislation for WA ex-nuptial children and manual workarounds are required.
+Note: there will be circumstances where the system does not apply the correct legislation for WA ex-nuptial children and manual workarounds are needed.
 See Table 3 in WA Child Support ex-nuptial cases for information and what to tell customers.

 Care suspension period + Read more ...